bsagir61/LocaLint/README.md

 ## Current limits

-LocaLint is still focused on CSV/JSON localization QA.
+LocaLint is focused on CSV/JSON localization QA.

 Not included yet: